envoylabs/blog/posts/jurisdiction-zero.md

 ## TL;DR

-> The interchain is a wild west because most communities are too young to have worked out a social contract.
+> Some people see the internet as a real place, and others do not.
+The interchain is a wild west because most communities are too young to have worked out a social contract.
 When they do, they will form a jurisdiction equal to 'traditional' physical jurisdictions, for a limited part of peoples' digital lives.

 ___